AlexBenton/Teaching/AdvGraph1617/README.md

 5. Right-click on the `framework` project in Eclipse, choose Properties.
   1. Go to Java Build Path
   2. Choose 'Order and Export'
-  3. Check the 'Maven Dependencies' export
+  3. Tick the 'Maven Dependencies' export
   4. Hit OK

 #### OpenGL Demos